Goal assembly as a formalism of evolvable design: Introduction

-\emph{How} should such dimension reduction of phenotypic variation take place?
+How should such dimension reduction of phenotypic variation take place?
 Beyond varying the length of all four legs of a chair together, there is another, cognitive, principle.
-Consider the not so unreal example of an adversarial agent imposing complex perturbations on your LEGO or IKEA construction process.
+Consider the not so unreal example of an adversarial agent imposing complex perturbations on your LEGO or IKEA assembly process.
 Soon you end up with a structure that’s \emph{not} in the manual.
 Luckily, you find another manual that doesn’t encode a single construction trajectory, but \emph{all} of them.
 It is very thick, and you end up spending hours finding a match to your structure, continuing your assembly process on that specific trajectory.
 Until, in five seconds, your adversary lands you on yet another new structure.
 The only reasonable strategy involves a paradigm shift in the creation of instruction manuals: encoding intermediate target structures, potentially multiple alternative ones that reflect the many possible parallel trajectories, and trusting the user’s common sense to reach them.
-Even better, users could share their own unique construction process, and with that feedback, intermediate goal states can start to align with what a human common sense can do, statistically.
 While current technology does not necessarily operate at a level of complexity and perturbations where this paradigm shift is necessary, this might not be the case in the future, especially if we actively embrace such a biologyfication of technology, in this abstract, substrate-independent sense.

 Illustrated by these observations, this paper aims to develop a coherent mathematical formalism for emergent engineering systems that exhibit what I call radical openness of implementational solutions across scales.
 Evolvability of such designs must rely on the effective integration of local, 'small' competencies across a sufficient hierarchical depth to effectively reduce design space.
 Generalization is crucial: in complexity and perturbation regimes where no two solutions, such as developmental trajectories, are identical, global solutions can only be reliably encoded if components can generalize across the hierarchy.
 This is another way of saying that components must possess competencies that abstract their possible target or goal states, which they \emph{somehow}, probably, approximately, find.